harikagujjula/react-project/src/components/UsingRedux/README.md

       dispatch actions to the store(Reducer is in the store).
     - Create the handler functions for any buttons/elements as required and dispatch the action type.
 The action type should match with those in the store.

+### Using data from the store and updating data in the store using connect()(Class based components)
+  * connect() is provided by react-redux.
+  * Since Class based components do not allow hooks, connect() can be used as an equivalent of useSelector(), useDipatch() hooks in Functional components.
+    Refer to *** URCounterClassBased *** component.
+  * connect() allows a component to subscribe to the store, get data from the store and update data in the store.
+  * Receives 2 arguments as just pointers(and will be executed by React-redux):
+    - a function that maps redux state to props, which can then be used in this component(mapStateToProps).
+    - a function that returns functions as props to the receiving component (URCounterClassBased), which when executed will dispatch the actions to the redux store(mapDispatchToProps).
+  * Returns a function as a value and that function will be executed again with the component as an argument.
+  * So, When using connect, we should export the component as below:
+    ```
+    export default connect(mapStateToProps,mapDispatchToProps)(<component>);
+    ```